StuyCSDojo/dojo-resources/public_resources/source/stuycs/misc/changing_stuycs_password.rst

    There are steps that the teacher(s) need to do before your new password is recognized by the system.

 .. important::
-   After the teachers have made the necessary changes, **log in** with your new password.
+   After the teachers have made the necessary changes, you **MUST** log out and then log in with your new password.
 If it works, **congratulations!**  Otherwise, let your teacher or the Dojo staff member know that the password change attempt was not successful.